mdj128/hero-combat-controller/README.md

 A drop-in third-person combat controller for Unity 6000.2+ that ships with runtime scripts, NPC AI, auto-wiring editor tooling, and reusable HUD/animation assets.
 This folder is self-contained so you can move it into its own Git repository and distribute it as a Unity Package Manager (UPM) package.

+A full walkthrough with install and usage instructions can be found here: https://www.youtube.com/watch?v=a9bhad6asYA

 ![alt text](auto-wire.png)
 ![alt text](combat.png)

 ## Contents

 - **Runtime** – `HeroCharacterController`, combat agent, NPC AI, floating combat text, world-space health bars, prefabs, and the shared animator controller.